 I love this notion.
-Because over the years, I have come to realize that investment success is predicated on some pretty basic principles.
-Depending on your strategy, success requires a varied combination of hard work, thoughtful valuation discipline and underwriting, and careful portfolio construction.
-As an investor, this enables you to find unique opportunities, buy investments to sell at a higher price at a later date, while ensuring that the distribution of profitable and unprofitable investments in a portfolio, on average, delivers a solid return.
+Because over the years, I have come to realize that investment success is predicated on some pretty basic principles: Hard work, thoughtful valuation discipline, strong underwriting and careful portfolio construction.
+As an investor, this enables you to find unique opportunities and buy investments to sell at a higher price, while ensuring that the distribution of profitable and unprofitable investments in a portfolio, on average, deliver a solid return.
 This sounds pretty easy, right?
-Nope.
-It’s not.

 Professionally I don’t get too excited about consumer technology IPOs, but I sometimes find myself entrapped, following certain consumer names for personal reasons.
 Snap is my current haunt.
 Snap has been a fun saga to follow and experience.
 I went from skeptic, to Snap user, to Facebook Stories user, and now back to being an avid Snap user (for good).
 I used to live in Venice Beach and skateboard past Snap’s first office before Snap was Snap; my old boss is now Snap’s #3 exec; and I constantly toil with wrapping my head around the sheer size of the opportunity around this company (it’s a big one).